Olivia Wilde brings 'Don't Worry Darling' to Venice, dismisses 'endless tabloid gossip' about the film - KESQ

 By Chloe Melas, CNN

-Olivia Wilde’s upcoming film “Don’t Worry Darling” took center stage at the Venice Film Festival on Monday.
+Olivia Wilde’s new film “Don’t Worry Darling” took center stage at the Venice Film Festival on Monday.

 During a press conference for the upcoming thriller, Wilde, who directs and appears in the film in a supporting role, was asked about the project’s star, Florence Pugh.
 Pugh was absent from the press conference due to filming commitments she had on “Dune: Part Two,” but she will be attending the premiere screening of “Don’t Worry Darling” at the festival on Monday night.